 No doubt about it, entrepreneurship is awesome.
 What else could be as satisfying as being your own boss?
 But how do we wake up our entrepreneurship brain?

-You will all agree with me that entrepreneurship is about seeing a problem and recognising the opportunity that it creates.
+You will all agree with me that entrepreneurship is about seeing a problem and recognizing the opportunity that it creates.

 It’s also about “connecting the dots” when you meet a perfect stranger who could be a perfect strategic partner.

 Below are some real-life challenges that will enhance your “entrepreneur brain” so you can tune into the right choices that will make your business a success.

 These challenges might not seem to relate to your business but they will wake up the part of you that drives you forward in the right direction.

 Be sure to have your business bank accounts separate from your personal accounts and make sure your business pays you every month.
 In your personal banking, set up a few accounts for holidays, for investing, for predictable expenses, and for charity.